carbon-design-system/carbon-platform/packages/rmdx/README.md

 an AST representation of the source string.
 This AST is meant to be passed directly to "part 2" of the process.

-Part 2 of the process is translating the AST from part 1 into a tree of react components.
+Part 2 of the process is translating the AST from part 1 into a tree of React components.
 As a user of this library, you accomplish this by defining how various AST node types should be rendered.
 You then provide this set of component mappings as a prop to the `RmdxNode` React component, and finally render that React component in your application.